 So how come then – you might wonder – does it seem to be utterly impossible to choose to be happy, satisfied, grateful, or any other positive way of being, when dealing with obstacles, emotional pain or physical ailments?

-Well, don’t worry.
 This story is not coming from someone who didn’t face her “fair” share of stressors and pain.
 I, too, have dealt with major setbacks, disappointments, losses, depressions, break-ups, diseases, meltdowns, and near burnouts.
 I know the experience of feeling stuck.
 Of facing things or situations that seem “impossible” to overcome.
+But were they, really?

 However long some cases may have taken me, all of these so-called “bad” experiences have been the perfect guides to turn into the only direction where one can ever turn to make a difference in one’s life: inward.

 Wherever you go, there you are

 Keep your focus on what’s happening outside of yourself if you please.
 But here you will find, again and again, you cannot control or change people, circumstances, outcomes or results as you see fit.
 At least not all of the time.
 The stress or feelings of frustration that may come with that, are the gentle – and sometimes not so gentle – invitation to look at what’s inside.